Lagrangian Approach to Quantum Mechanics

-where $H_0$ is the kinetic energy of the free particle.
+where $H_0$ is the energy of the free particle.
 From this form of the Hamilton-Jacobi equation we may deduce the corresponding quantum equation of the form

 The inhomogeneity of potential energy is the reason for the choice of the $\delta$ function instead of the transformation function.
-With this very reason the quantum equation makes the property of $<x|x'>$ explicit.
-We see that the form of (12) also fits in completely with Dirac's argument if we assume that

-Again, we obtain the Schr\"{o}dinger equation when we multiply (12) with $<x'|$ and integrate over $x'$.
-However, it is the inhomogeneous equation in which the potential energy acts as a source of scattered waves.
-To construct its formal solution, we need a solution of the corresponding homogeneous equation.
-We denote the solution by $<x|x'>_0$.
-This is described as satisfying the point source equation
+As the momentum of the free particle is a constant, we can put the quantum equation into the form